mrksbnc/bamboo/README.md

 ```

 This will build the Storybook documentation and generate the static files in the `docs` folder.
-The directory is used by GitHub Pages to host the documentation.
+The directory is used by DstHub Pages to host the documentation.

 ### Run your unit tests